Chivito (sandwich)

 Chivito is the national dish of Uruguay.
-It is a sandwich of sliced beefsteak (churrasco), mozzarella, ham, tomatoes, mayonnaise and black or green olives.
+It is a sandwich of sliced beefsteak (churrasco), mozzarella, ham, tomatoes, mustard, mayonnaise and black or green olives.
 A chivito commonly also includes bacon and fried or hard-boiled eggs.
 It is served in a bun, often accompanied by French-fried potatoes.
 Other ingredients, such as red beets, peas, grilled or pan-fried red peppers, and slices of cucumber, may be added.

 In Argentine cuisine a similar sandwich is called lomito.

 History

 Chivito is the diminutive of chivo, goat, and means kid (young goat).
-In neighboring Argentina, chivito, barbecued kid, is a popular asado dish; it is reported that the Uruguayan chivito arose in Punta del Este, Uruguay, at a restaurant called "El Mejillón Bar" in 1946, when a woman from northern Argentina ordered a sandwich of chivito for a hurried meal, expecting kid.
+In neighboring Argentina, chivito, barbecued kid, is a popular asado dish; it is reported that the Uruguayan chivito arose in Punta del Este, Uruguay, at a restaurant called "El Mejillón Bar" in 1946, when a woman from northern Argentina ordered a sandwich of chivito for a hurried, meal-expecting kid.
 The restaurant owner, Antonio Carbonaro, did not have this meat and used beef fillet steak instead.

 Variations

 The Canadian chivito (in Spanish chivito canadiense) is a variation of the sandwich, with the addition of panceta.

 The chivito can be served as a platter rather than a sandwich (chivito al plato).
-It is usually served with Russian salad or French fries.
+It is usually served with French fries.